witch-house/pronoun.is/README.md

 * This repository has a `Procfile` for use with Heroku.
 * You may also build and deploy it using the provided `Dockerfile`.
-* Finally, you can create an uberjar (`lein uberjar`), set the `PORT` environment variable, and run it using java: `java -jar target/pronouns-standalone.jar`.
+* Finally, you can create an uberjar (`lein uberjar`), set the `PORT` environment variable, and run it using Java: `java -jar target/pronouns-standalone.jar`.

 ## For developers